Tencent-Cloud-Mesh/mesh-demo/README-b 2.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache 2.0 License.
-See `LICENSE` for more information.
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>